 5 The Language of Software Engineering

 The goal of this chapter is to present how the concepts discussed in the previous chapter are expressed as a language similar to how a programming language is expressed in computer science.
-Thus, we learn the concepts of alpha, alpha state, work product, activity, activity space, competency and pattern and how they are expressed.
-The reader will be able to
+Thus, we learn the concepts of alpha, alpha state, work product, activity, activity space, competency, and pattern, and how these concepts are expressed.
+We will show in this chapter

 What you learn here provides the necessary handles to use Essence in practice!